 Students who abuse controlled substances or alcohol are encouraged to seek assistance and referral through Student Services.
-Employees who abuse controlled substances or alcohol are encouraged to seek assistance through the office of the Associate Dean of Administration.
+Employees who abuse controlled substances or alcohol are encouraged to seek assistance through Human Resources.
 Many options are available in the Lehigh Valley and surrounding areas for employees and students in need of substance-abuse counseling.
 Some of these centers are noted below.